DrengrCoder/CppLibrary/README.md

 ## Code Descriptions

-This library of classes can be used standalone for the most part (dependancies listed) and allows a developer to quickly write fast, efficient and manageable code for all types of C/C++ projects (C compatibility will need to be tested on a case-by-case basis, but all classes developed for C++ compatibility).
+This library of classes can be used standalone for the most part (dependencies listed) and allows a developer to quickly write fast, efficient and manageable code for all types of C/C++ projects (C compatibility will need to be tested on a case-by-case basis, but all classes developed for C++ compatibility).

 ### Catch.hpp (third-party)